The Accelerated Legal Practice Course at BPP University Law School

 How is the programme taught?

-The programme is taught with a heavy emphasis on face-to-face teaching, which we believe is essential for the nature of the programme.
-You will be taught primarily by way of small group sessions (in groups with a maximum 18 students).
+The programme is taught with a heavy emphasis on face-to-face teaching, which we and your firms believe is essential for success on the programme.
+You will be taught primarily by way of small group sessions (maximum 18 students).
 Small group sessions are based on student-centred learning in which students carry out activities based on the work of a trainee solicitor.
-In addition to these classes, you will benefit from a comprehensive lecture programme, which is delivered by way of live lectures.
+In addition to these sessions, you will benefit from a comprehensive lecture programme, which is delivered by way of live lectures.

 In addition to the face to face teaching, you will receive multimedia resources which will help you to reinforce the skills and knowledge that you acquire in class.
 For example, lectures will additionally be available to download, enabling you to access the recordings for consolidation and revision purposes.